+Diabetes screening

-Services that are covered for you What you must pay when you get these services up treatment and/or referrals.
-Once the \$1,250 yearly deductible is met, you pay 30% coinsurance.
-Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.

-In Network There is no coinsurance, copayment, or deductible for the Medicare-covered diabetes screening tests.
-Out of Network Once the \$1,250 yearly deductible is met, you pay 30% coinsurance.
-Based on the results of these tests, you may every 12 months.
+Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.